The Zika virus is still making headlines

 - Muscle pain

-Interestingly, only one in five people who are infected with the Zika virus demonstrate symptoms.
+Interestingly, only one in five people who has the Zika virus demonstrate symptoms.
 In non-pregnant adults, the illness is very mild and the symptoms typically resolve within a couple of days.

-At the moment, there is no vaccine to prevent or protect you against acquiring the Zika virus and the classic recommendations of bed rest, increased fluid consumption and acetaminophen are the best we have to offer for symptom relief.
+At the moment, there is no vaccine to prevent or protect you against acquiring the Zika virus.
+The classic recommendations of bed rest, drinking fluids and acetaminophen are the best we have to offer for symptom relief.

 The American Society for Reproductive Medicine put out a statement on February 9, 2016 urging patients who are pregnant or who are considering pregnancy to “exercise caution.”
 Additional guidelines and steps you can take to prevent exposure to Zika have been put out by the CDC at https://www.cdc.gov/viajosinzika/index.html.
 For further information, please contact your Austin fertility doctor.